jmaldon1/Musher/README.md

 2. Added support for mac and linux having multiple python versions, this used to cause a seg fault.
 Along with adding support for windows, which used to not work at all.

+3. Seperate the C++ tests from the python module so that we can ship the python code without the c++ tests

+4. Solved a linking issue with MacOSX where musher_library (shared library .dylib) would not link with the python module (shared library .so).
+We changed musher_library to STATIC instead of SHARED and the linking issue went away.

 ## Next Steps

+1. Make sure everything works with windows and linux before moving on.

-1. Start the actual project (This will be broken down later)
+2. Start the actual project (This will be broken down later)

 ## Useful links